Can I Sue My Employer for Damaging My Reputation?

 Defamation is a legal claim based on false factual statements that damage a person's reputation.
 There are two forms.
 If it's in writing, it's called libel.
 If it's spoken, it's called slander.
 If someone defames you and damages your reputation, you can sue them.

-Although states laws do differ, you generally have to show the following to make out a defamation case:
+Although state laws differ, you generally have to show the following to make a defamation case:

-Next, let's address four issues in defamation law that often come up.
+Next, let's address four defamation law issues that often arise.

 Fact vs. Opinion

 You can sue for a false statement of fact, but you cannot sue for an opinion.
 Determining which is which isn't always easy.
-In fact, many defamation lawsuits turn on this issue.
+Many defamation lawsuits turn on this issue.

 You can see where the fight is.
-The person doing the suing claims that a harmful statement is factual.
-On the other hand, the party being sued claims that the statement, perhaps harmful, was nonetheless their opinion.
+The plaintiff (the person doing the suing) claims a harmful statement is factual.
+But, the defendant claims that the statement, perhaps harmful, was their opinion.

 The line courts have drawn isn't always clear, and depending on where you are, it's not always consistent.
-An experienced defamation lawyer in your state would be able to give you legal advice about whether a particular statement constitutes fact or opinion.
+An experienced defamation lawyer in your state can tell you whether a particular statement is fact or opinion.

 But recognize that lawyers — and judges — may disagree.

-Showing harm to your personal or professional reputation can be hard.
+Showing harm to your personal or professional reputation is hard.
 But depending on the statement, you may not have to.
 There is a legal doctrine called defamation per se.
-According to this doctrine, some statements are so bad that a court will presume that it damages your reputation if the statement is false.
+According to this doctrine, some statements are so bad that a court will presume it damages your reputation if the statement is false.

-Traditionally, there used to be specific, limited categories in which you could claim a statement was just that bad, such as:
+Traditionally, there were specific, limited categories in which you could claim a statement was just that bad, such as:

-- You behaved in a way that was incompatible with the proper conduct of your business.
+• You behaved in a way incompatible with your business's proper conduct.

-Some states apply the doctrine more broadly, however, so you will want to consult with a local defamation attorney to see if it applies to any given statement.
+Some states apply the doctrine broadly.
+So you should consult a local defamation attorney to see if it applies to any statement.

 Privilege